She Wore a Yellow Ribbon: Filming

 The cast and crew lived in relatively primitive conditions in Monument Valley.
 Most slept in dirt-floor cabins that only had communal cold-water drum showers.
 The film was completed ahead of schedule and under budget.

 Although the film's cinematographer, Winton Hoch, won an Academy Award for his work, filming was not a smooth creative process because of conflicts with Ford.
 Ironically one of the most iconic scenes from the film was created during a dispute.
 As a line of cavalry rode through the desert, a real thunderstorm grew on the horizon.
 Hoch began to pack up the cameras as the weather worsened only for Ford to order him to keep shooting.
 Hoch argued that there was not enough natural light for the scene and, more importantly, the cameras could become potential lightning rods if the storm swept over them.
 Ford ignored Hoch's complaints; completing the scene as the thunderstorm rolled in, soaking the cast and crew.
 Hoch later had filed a letter of complaint against Ford with the American Society of Cinematographers over the filming of this scene.

-The story of Hoch's refusal to shoot in this thunderstorm has often been repeated, but actor Harry Carey, Jr., who was on the set, contests it.
+The story of Hoch's refusal to shoot in this thunderstorm has often been repeated, but actor Harry Carey Jr., who was on the set, contests it.
 He says Ford had finished shooting for the day, but when the picturesque storm brewed he asked Hoch if they could shoot in the declining light.
 Hoch answered, "It's awfully dark, Jack.
 I'll shoot it.
 I just can't promise anything".
 Ford then instructed, "Winnie, open her up [the camera lens] and let's go for it.
 If it doesn't turn out, I'll take the rap".
 Winnie complied, saying, "Fair enough, Jack".

-This was the second John Ford movie filmed in Technicolor.
-The first was Drums Along the Mohawk (1939).
+This was the second John Ford movie filmed in Technicolor, after Drums Along the Mohawk (1939).

-Publicity

-A theater poster featured the male lead wearing a yellow neckerchief with his uniform and a yellow banner (with proportions and shape evocative of a stylish ribbon) behind him, that also looped some 270 degrees around the female lead's shoulders.

-1958 television pilot
+Critical response

+In 2025, The Hollywood Reporter listed She Wore a Yellow Ribbon as having the best stunts of 1949.

+Adaptations

-A 1958 unsuccessful television pilot written by James Warner Bellah titled Command starred Everett Sloane as Captain Brittles and Ben Cooper as Lt Cohill.
+An unsuccessful television pilot was written in 1958 by James Warner Bellah, titled Command, and starred Everett Sloane as Captain Brittles and Ben Cooper as Lt Cohill.

+Awards

+She Wore A Yellow Ribbon earned the 1950 Academy Award for Best Cinematography (Color) for Winton C. Hoch.

+The film was also nominated for Best Written Western at the 2nd Writers Guild of America Awards.